ShareChat/flink-kubernetes-operator/README.md

 - Once branch is created, we cherry-pick all the commits marked as [ShareChat] from main-sharechat
 - After that, we tag the last commit in the release branch by release-sharechat-xxx tag

-After that, to push the image to GCR, [this](https://teamcity.staging.sharechat.com/buildConfiguration/AiOrgProjects_FlinkKubernetesOperator_PushFlinkKubernetesOperatorImage?mode=builds) TeamCity build config should be used.
+After that, to push the image to Armory, [this](https://teamcity.staging.sharechat.com/buildConfiguration/AiOrgProjects_FlinkKubernetesOperator_PushFlinkKubernetesOperatorImage?mode=builds) TeamCity build config should be used.